jsffeng/ServerBkup/README.md

 ----------------------------------------------------------------------
 1. Make step1 and step2 configurable by users.
 2. Create an install script to do
-         1) Read LOGIN from LINUX environment.
+          a) Read LOGIN from LINUX environment.
-         2) Gathe user's input for installation directory
+          b) Gathe user's input for installation directory
-         3) Gather user's input for backup directories (step 1 and/or step 2).
+          c) Gather user's input for backup directories (step 1 and/or step 2).